scryptmouse/weekly-schedule/README.md

-# simple-schedule
+# weekly-schedule
 ### A simple weekly schedule library
 A straightforward prototype for defining a weekly schedule in javascript, that can be queried with `moment`, `Date`, and unix timestamps.

 Presently, it supports basic isOpen, isClosed functionality.

-It transparently uses AMD or CommonJS (in node.js), or it will attach itself to the global object in other instances as `SimpleSchedule`.
+It transparently uses AMD or CommonJS (in node), or it will attach itself to the global object in other instances as `WeeklySchedule`.
 It requires [underscore.js] (http://underscorejs.org/ "Underscore.js") and [moment](http://momentjs.com/ "Moment.js | Parse, validate, manipulate, and display dates in javascript.").

 ## Example
-    var schedule = new SimpleSchedule(json_schedule);
+    var schedule = new WeeklySchedule(json_schedule);

     // Assuming you're open at noon on Tuesdays… var tuesday_at_noon = moment().hours(12).day(2);